Candied Ginger Recipe

-Make your own homemade candied ginger!
+Make your own homemade candied ginger, also known as crystallized ginger!
 The flavor is WAY better than store-bought, much fresher and more vibrant.
 It will bring your baked goods to life, plus they’re fabulous just to snack on!
 PLUS there’s the additional bonus of an amazing ginger simple syrup you’ll get at the end of the cooking process that is phenomenal in drinks!

 Have you ever come across a recipe calling for candied ginger but passed because you didn’t have any, couldn’t find any in the store, or just didn’t want to bother trying to find it?
 Or have you thought about making it yourself but weren’t sure how or figured it would be too much work?
 Well this is for you!

-If you like candied ginger just wait until you’ve tried homemade!
+If you like candied ginger just wait until you’ve tried homemade.
 The flavor is worlds better – so much fresher with a stronger, more vibrant flavor.
-And if you don’t care for candied ginger, you’ll be converted once you’ve tried it in a few recipes (see ideas below).
+And if you don’t care for candied ginger, you’ll be converted once you’ve tried it in a few recipes.
+It adds such a great to a variety of baked goods.

-Candied ginger (aka crystallized ginger) is not only a yummy snack on its own, it’s a versatile ingredient that will liven up so many dishes!
+Candied ginger (aka crystallized ginger) is not only a yummy snack on its own, it’s a versatile ingredient that will liven up so many dishes.
+Here are just a few ways that you can use your homemade crystallized ginger:

 Generally you want to use young, small ginger roots because they’re less woody/more tender.
 But medium-sized will work just fine as well.
 I recommend organic if possible.